 Now I wouldn’t say that light modifiers are an absolute necessity.
 There are countless wedding photographers that don’t use anything.
 Using them helps me get lighting that I find more appealing for my style.
 You may not ever use one and that’s ok!

 There are a few things both on and off of my list that I think deserve a quick mention.
 I do own an ExpoDisc.
-There is a detailed article on HERE.
+There is a detailed article on how to use an ExpoDsic for a custom white balance (and save time on editing!) here.
 I used it very frequently when I first started with photography and I think it’s a wonderful too.
 Now I don’t use it as much on wedding days and instead use a custom Kelvin temperature setting.
 I do, however, think it is great for newer photographers as well as to get a more custom white balance for tricky lighting situations.